-The Board has subsequently approved a three-year strategy, with revised objectives, which will come into effect in 2021.
+These objectives are part of an approved three-year strategy, with revised objectives, which came into effect in 2021.

 The company was formed in 2013 and became a registered provider in 2014.
+The company:

-The company owns a 14 bed accommodation facility (Depaul House) in North Tyneside and holds a 35 year lease on a 11 bed accommodation facility (Safestop) in Manchester.
+- owns a 14-bed accommodation facility (Depaul House) in North Tyneside; - holds a 35-year lease on an 11-bed accommodation facility (Safestop) in Manchester; - is the registered landlord for 8-units in Manchester working in partnership with Emerging Futures CIC.

-Depaul Housing Services provides accommodation and support to young people in North Tyneside and Manchester through a management agreement with Depaul UK.
+Depaul Housing Services provides accommodation and support to young people in North Tyneside and Manchester through management agreements with Depaul UK, and a partnership with Emerging Futures CIC.